 Night buses operate between 00:30 a.m. and 7 a.m.

 Now you know how to get around Paris by bus, enabling you to travel like a local and feel the pulse of the city.

 In the bohemian district of Montmartre, there is a funicular, which is similar to a tramway, that connects the lower part of the district with the upper part where the Basilica of the Sacré Coeur and the famous Place du Tertre are located.

-To get to the top of the neighborhood, you can climb more than 190 steps, or take a taxi if you’re carrying heavy luggage.
+To get to the top of the neighborhood, you can go traditional and climb more than 190 steps, or take a taxi if you’re carrying heavy luggage.

 The ticket for the funicular is included in the Ticket t+, Paris Visite and Navigo, making it as accessible and easy as swiping a credit card.

 Streetcars, another Public Transportation option in Paris

-In recent years, the tramway network in Paris has expanded and has 10 lines connecting the city center and part of the periphery.
+In recent years, the tramway network in Paris has expanded and now boasts 10 lines connecting the city center and part of the periphery.

 The streetcar is a comfortable and practical transport.
-It encapsulates Parisian culture in a unique way, but it is also easily replaceable with the subway for the tourist.
+It encapsulates Parisian culture in a unique way, but it is also easily replaceable with the subway or bus services for the tourist.